Lemon Layer Cake with Lemon Curd Filling

 - You will be slicing each layer in half.
 Check my tips below as it’s not as daunting as it sounds.

 - PRO-Tip: If you want to make your Swiss meringue buttercream ahead of time, note that it won’t be spreadable after it’s chilled.
 It will get very hard.
 So either make the frosting right before you plan to ice the cake or allow enough time for it to come to room temperature before you use it.

 This is one of those recipes you might want to make in steps.
 If you haven’t sliced cake layers in half horizontally, it’s a little daunting.

-There was loads of praise from the party attendees, one of whom even said this cake with lemon curd was the best thing I’ve ever made.
-I had a captive audience as I explained my cutting technique and the process of making a velvety Swiss meringue buttercream, which by the way, spreads and cuts like a dream!
-If you have a lemon lover in your life, save this best lemon cake recipe for a special occasion!
+There was loads of praise from the party attendees, one of whom even said this lemon birthday cake was the best thing I’ve ever made.
+I had a captive audience as I explained my horizontal cutting technique to make the thinner layers and the process of making a velvety Swiss meringue buttercream, which by the way, spreads and cuts like a dream!
+If you have a lemon lover in your life, save this lemon cake recipe for a special occasion!

 - The Best Lemon Bars Recipe